1/0 Welding Leads Price Guide: What to Expect in 2026

 shipping costs and options

-For lighter orders under 15 lbs., USPS Priority Mail is an option, allowing delivery to P.O.
+Lighter orders under 15 lbs. can ship via USPS Priority Mail, which also covers P.O.
 Boxes and APO/FPO addresses.

-If your shipment is heavier, UPS offers Next Day Air, 2nd Day Air, and 3 Day Select, but note that items over 150 lbs. are subject to restrictions.
+Heavier shipments can go through UPS Next Day Air, 2nd Day Air, or 3 Day Select.
+Items over 150 lbs. face additional restrictions.

-Larger orders might require common carrier delivery, potentially extending shipping time to 10 business days, especially for destinations in the Eastern Region.
+Very large orders may require common carrier delivery, which can extend transit time to 10 business days, especially for Eastern Region destinations.
+Factor this in when planning project timelines.

 Evaluating the Value of Bulk Purchases